 Verification of Finances

-Documents, including bank statements and other financial documents dated within the past 30 days, that confirm that you have the financial resources to study for a year at Plymouth State, and/or an I-134 Affidavit of Financial Support form must be submitted to the Admissions Office.
+Documents, including bank statements and other financial documents dated within the past 30 days, that confirm that you have the financial resources to study for a year at Plymouth State must be submitted to the Admissions Office.
 Applicants must also complete and have notarized the Plymouth State University International Graduate Student Certification of Finances form.
 Plymouth State will issue a Certificate of Eligibility (I-20) based upon documented evidence that funds exist to cover your expenses for one academic year.
 Regulations limit the employment of non-immigrant international students and their families; therefore, employment cannot be considered as a means of support while you are enrolled at Plymouth State.

 Visa related documents

 - Copy of most recent I-20 (if applicable)

 - Copy of most recent I-94 (if applicable)